Fair Housing and Discrimination

 To file a complaint or contact the Housing Advisory Commission:

-- E-mail a completed complaint form (.doc) to email@example.com OR mail a completed complaint form to:
+- E-mail a completed complaint form (.docx) to firstname.lastname@example.org OR mail a completed complaint form to:

 City of Naperville

 Attn: Housing Advisory Commission

 - Contact the HAC staff liaison at email@example.com or (630) 420-4179.

 - Attend an HAC meeting usually held on the first Monday of every other month at 6:30 p.m. at the Naperville Municipal Center.
 Please check the HAC meeting information or contact the HAC Staff Liaison to confirm the meeting time and date.

 Acts that violate the fair housing law when based on a person's affected class include, but are not limited to:

 - Refusing to negotiate for the sale or rental of a dwelling.